Neighborhood Revitalization Program

 We work to preserve the existing affordable housing stock and revitalize low-income neighborhoods in San Luis Obispo County.
 The Neighborhood Revitalization program is a broadly defined initiative that allows HFHSLOCO to reach more families than our building program alone would allow.
 Guided by the Quality of Life Framework set out by Habitat for Humanity International, the program provides local residents the opportunity to come together to create safe and healthy neighborhoods.

 This work can take many forms, such as neighborhood landscaping, or managing community housing maintenance coalitions.
 It is made possible by generous donor support, business partnerships, and by engaged neighbors who feel empowered to build homes, community and hope.

 We work with a broad mission to develop community spirit.

 Habitat’s vision for this program is to revitalize neighborhoods into vibrant, safe, and inviting places for current and future residents to live.
-Revitalization happens through the dedication of engaged citizens, partnerships with civic and business groups and a renewed community spirit.
+Revitalization can only happen through the dedicated work of engaged citizens, partnerships with civic and business groups, and a strong feeling community spirit among residents.
 This initiative carries a broad vision to make a lasting impact on the community at large, and relies heavily on understanding the concerns of our neighbors and empowering them to lead these projects.